 - Contrast.
 Each color shade has a set opposite, an “arch-enemy” that makes a far greater contrast than any other color.
 Designers typically use colored wheels to determine each color’s opposite;

 - Complementation.
 Colors don’t always clash.
 Complementary colors boost each other and highlight their best, which is pretty much the opposite of contrast.
 For instance, green complements purple;

 - Vibrancy.
 Every color summons particular mood.
 Brighter warm colors, like red, orange, and yellow, tend to stimulate users and increase their alertness, whereas darker cool shades, like green, blue, and purple, make users feel relaxed and tranquil.
 For example, news websites often use significant red elements in UI to increase alertness; this is a color approach commonly used by the media specializing in breaking news content.

 In web design, color theory is more than just a visual decoration.
 If properly applied, it can have game-changing effects on a business.

 Exploring Vibrancy.
 Color and Its Emotional Implications

 The connection between colors and emotions is undeniable.
 The human race has been documenting the psychological effect of color since the Middle Ages!
 Generally, any web designer wants to harness this.
-The right colors help create the atmosphere and moods for websites.
+The bright colors help create the atmosphere and moods for websites.
 This is a critical element of design.

 You should note, however, that different cultures discern colors differently.
 For this reason, below, we’ve provided the emotional associations of colors most relevant to Western cultures.